 “The key point of this strategy is that it confines the search area to a very small part of the sky.
 As a consequence, it might take us less than a human life span to find out whether or not there are extraterrestrial astronomers who have found the Earth.
 They may have detected Earth’s biogenic atmosphere and started to contact whoever is home,” explains René Heller from the MPS.

 Not every star is equally well suited as a home of extraterrestrial life.
 The more massive a star, the shorter is its life span.
 Yet, a long stellar life is considered a prerequisite for the development of higher life forms.
 Therefore the researchers compiled a list of stars that are not only in the advantageous part of the sky but also offer good chances of hosting evolved forms of life, that is, intelligent life.
 The researchers compiled a list of 82 nearby Sun-like stars that satisfy their criteria.
-This catalogue can now serve as an immediate target list for SETI initiatives.
+This catalog can now serve as an immediate target list for SETI initiatives.

 But astronomers are far from knowing every star in our Milky Way.
 The more distant a star, the dimmer its light appears.
 And the small, particularly long-lived stars are also particularly faint.
 In order to estimate how many stars in addition to the 82 nearby ones could reside in Earth’s transit zone, Heller and his Canadian colleague Ralph Pudritz projected the celestial sphere onto a model of the stellar density of our Galaxy.
 The result: about 100,000 nearby stars could harbor planets with inhabitants who could have discovered us and who could be trying to contact us.